HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/IMPLEMENTATION_DETAILS.md

 - One scenario-level wall-clock duration covering attack generation, robust training, matched evaluation, and durable artifact writes.

 The complete two-dataset metric table is assembled before computational time is normalized.
 The smallest measured paper-scenario time across both datasets is assigned 100, and every other value is reported as `100 × elapsed / global_minimum`.

-Frozen values transcribed from Table 3 are publication-analysis inputs, not optimization targets.
-Their arithmetic and the extreme-value claims transcribed from Table 4 are audited independently.
-After evaluation, a separate comparison joins generated and published rows by dataset and canonical scenario, preserving both values, their signed differences, coverage, mean absolute error, root mean squared error, and mean signed error.

-## Reproduction boundary

-This repository can verify that its own pipeline is deterministic under a recorded environment and that every implementation choice is inspectable.
-It cannot prove identity with unarchived author code, an unspecified historical split, unspecified filtering internals, or undisclosed hardware timing.
-Generated differences are therefore reported rather than concealed or corrected toward the article.